rewritehackathon/tech-miners/README.md

 # Handwritten Text Recognition with TensorFlow

+This repository contains code samples for on ["Handwritten Text Recognition with TensorFlow"](https://github.com/githubharald/SimpleHTR).
+The code is written using Python.
+The program `src/main.py` uses Tensorflow, and OpenCV libraries.
+It needs modification for compatibility with other applications and new datasets.

 Handwritten Text Recognition (HTR) system implemented with TensorFlow (TF) and trained on the IAM off-line HTR dataset.
 This Neural Network (NN) model recognizes the text contained in the images of segmented words as shown in the illustration below.